-A SCAN team core member agency representative may refer a matter that has been assessed as a child concern report to an information coordination meeting (ICM) when:
+A SCAN team core member agency representative may refer a matter that has been assessed as a child concern report to a SCAN team for a child concern report consult when:

-The ICM can result in one of two outcomes:
+The child concern report consult can result in one of three outcomes:

 Provide feedback after downgrading a notification